alps-lab/alps-lab.github.io/index.md

 ## About Me

-I am Associate Professor and Empire Innovation Scholar in the Department of Computer Science at Stony Brook University.
+I am Associate Professor and Empire Innovation Scholar in the Department of Computer Science at Stony Brook University.
 I conduct research at the interface of machine learning, privacy, and security.
 My overarching goal is to amplify the real-world impact of artificial intelligence (AI) by bridging technological advances with transformative applications.
 To this end, my recent work focuses on improving AI technologies along three major thrusts:

 * *Security Assurance* -- resilient against malicious manipulations
 * *Privacy Preservation* -- respectful for individual privacy